 The Hermetia illucens or Black soldier fly (BSF) is an insect native to Africa that can consume as much as 70% of its own body weight in waste every day.
 For every kilogram of organic waste it consumes, 50 grams of protein are produced.
-We use the BSF to recycle nurients in food waste and then dry them out as the protein content for chicken or fish feed.
+We use the larvae of this fly to recycle nutrients in food waste and become the protein content for chicken or fish feed.